ayalac1111/Networking-Courses/25S-CST8371/11-NAT/11-NAT.md

 ## 📤 Submission Checklist

 - [ ] `11-ACL-username.txt` uploaded via TFTP.
+- [ ] Upload the syslog file to the TFTP server; label this file as `11-SYSLOG-username.txt`
 - [ ] CO6-C07 outputs included.
 - [ ] Upload updated configs to the TFTP server.
 - [ ] Verify with: